-- 10.1 The local authority arranges IRPs on the school's behalf, and requests where a permanent exclusion decision has been upheld should be made to The Admissions Team at Hull City Council, Room 128, Guildhall, Alfred Gelder Street, Kingston upon Hull, HU1 2AA (within 15 school days). - 10.2 Applications for an independent review must be made within 15 school days of notice being given to the parents by the Pupil Discipline Committee of its decision to not reinstate a pupil. - 10.3 Further details on the role and powers of IRPs can be found in Part Ten of the Statutory Guidance on Exclusions and Suspensions.
+- 10.1 The local authority arranges IRPs on the school's behalf, and requests where a permanent exclusion decision has been upheld should be made to The Admissions Team at Hull City Council, Room 128, Guildhall, Alfred Gelder Street, Kingston upon Hull, HU1 2AA (within 15 school days). - 10.2 Further details on the role and powers of IRPs can be found in Part Ten of the Statutory Guidance on Exclusions and Suspensions.